IBM/charts/stable/ibm-microclimate/README.md

 3. Create a secret so Microclimate can securely use Helm.
 4. Set the Microclimate and Jenkins hostname values
 5. Ensure Microclimate is configured correctly to use persistent storage, see the [configuration](#configuration) section below for more details.
+6. (ICP 2.1.0.2 only) Set the Jenkins template version and unset the Helm secret value

 #### Create Docker registry secret